-- 1. Submit an Investigational New Drug application ("IND") to advance XORLO into phase II trials within 10 months for the treatment of ADPKD and receive 'orphan designation' for this program. - 2.
-Initiate and complete a phase II trial in ADPKD within the next 30 months. - Complete licensing or co-development agreements for the ADPKD program within the next 36 months with global pharmaceutical company partners in Europe, Japan, Korean and/or North American partners resulting in upfront, milestone and royalty payments upon new drug application ("NDA") approval.
+- 1. Manufacture Oxypurinol and formulation in preparation for pivotal phase 2/3 clinical trials. - 2.
+Complete the Investigational New Drug application ("IND") process to advance XRx-008 and characterize bioavailability of XRX-008 in man within 10 months. - 3.
+Complete and receive 'orphan designation' for this program. - 4.
+Submit the phase 2/3 pivotal trial protocol to demonstrate the effectiveness of uric acid lowering by XRx-008 in ADPKD patients and initiate the clinical trial under a special protocol assessment (SPA). - 5.
+Complete licensing or co-development agreements for the ADPKD program within the next 24 months with global pharmaceutical company partners in Europe, Japan, Korean and/or North American partners resulting in upfront, milestone and royalty payments upon new drug application ("NDA") approval.

-A number of specialty pharmaceutical companies have expressed an interest in the ADPKD program suggesting a good potential of partnering of the ADPKD program once phase II clinical trial data is complete.
+A number of specialty pharmaceutical companies have expressed an interest in the ADPKD program suggesting an increased probability of partnering of the ADPKD program once phase 2/3 clinical trial, under SPA, is finalized or in the early stages of recruiting the phase 2/3 trial.